 |123||UDP||NTP, Clock synchronization (outgoing)|

 logintcradius.
-You will be asked to change the default password on first boot of the appliance and will not be able to access the web interface unless it is change.
+You will be asked to change the default password on first boot of the appliance.

-This section describes how the appliance itself authenticates against LoginTC Admin with your LoginTC organization and domain.
-Only users that are part of your organization and added to the domain configured will be able to authenticate.
+This section describes how the appliance itself authenticates against LoginTC Admin Panel with your LoginTC Application.
+Only users that are part of your organization and added to the domain configured will be able to authenticate.2.
+User Directory

 This section describes whether the appliance will perform a LoginTC challenge for an authenticating user.
 The default is to challenge all users.
-However with either a static list or Active Directory / LDAP Group you can control whom gets challenged to facilitate seamless testing and rollout.
+However with either a static list or Active Directory / LDAP Group you can control whom gets challenged to facilitate seamless testing and rollout.4.
+Client Settings

-This section describes which RADIUS-speaking device (i.e., your RD Gateway) will be connecting to the appliance and whether to encrypt API Key, password and secret parameters.
+This section describes which RADIUS-speaking device will be connecting to the appliance and whether to encrypt API Key, password and secret parameters.

-The web interface makes setting up a configuration simple and straightforward.
+The web interface makes setting up an endpoint simple and straightforward.
 Each section has a Test feature, which validates each input value and reports all potential errors.
 Section specific validation simplifies troubleshooting and gets your infrastructure protected correctly faster.